 The members of the Molecular Mycology Unit involved in the project will:

-- provide senior scientific leadership of the overall project, supporting the the Clinical Lead and Trial Manager at LSHTM with overall coordination and management of the project;
+- provide senior scientific leadership of the overall project, supporting the Clinical Lead and Trial Manager at LSHTM with overall coordination and management of the project;

 - provide training and capacity building activities through short-course training in medical mycology in Africa, and providing a PhD level post to complete doctoral level training in medical mycology or a topic relevant to the Ambition project aims for an African investigator;